Refined artistry for the human form

-His client base includes a world-wide list of high ranking government officials, tech executives, and many other media and entrepreneurial personnel; with an exclusive art space dedicated to the demanding needs of such clients.
+His client base is an international list of high ranking officials, prominent families, tech executives, and many other media and entrepreneurial personnel; with a private, exclusive art space dedicated to the demanding needs of such clients.

 Kirk was born in New Brunswick in 1987; grandson to Norwegian, German, English and Portuguese immigrants and freemasons.

-He is descended from John Waham of the notable Wadham Family, as well as American Revolutionary, Caleb Carman; a founder of the state of New Jersey.
+He is descended from John Wadham of the notable Wadham Family, as well as American Revolutionary, Caleb Carman; a founder of the state of New Jersey.

 An aspirant for excellence and proficiency, Kirk has expended much of his life in the pursuit of his art, and perfecting his skills.